monash-human-power/data-acquisition-system/DAS/README.md

 ## [V3 MQTT Recorder](/DAS/das/V3_mqtt_recorder.py)
 The command line tool allows for mqtt messages on any topic to be logged and recorded to a mysql file.

+To start this script automatically, see [the services README.md](/services/README.md).

 ### Usage
 ```
 # General command